Conference agenda.

 Join us for our final plenary, Blazing new trails, as well as closing reflections and key takeaways from the conference.

-After the plenary, we will invite Carinna Kenigsberg to deliver a keynote speech outlining her “audacious goal”.
-She believes that with creative partnerships and concerted effort, the outdoor recreation community can make British Columbia the most accessible and welcoming place to recreate in the country, and maybe even the world.
+Following the plenary, Carinna Kenigsberg will deliver a keynote outlining her “audacious goal” of making British Columbia the most accessible and welcoming place to recreate in Canada, and perhaps the world.

 Address from the Honourable Tamara Davidson, Minister of Environment and Parks